SamuelSP-7070/SamuelSP-7070/README.md

 ## Hi, I'm Sam 👋

 🎓 Master of Science in Business Analytics (Mercer University)
-📊 Data & Business Analyst | Predictive Modeling | Financial Analytics
+📊 Data & Business Analyst | Predictive Modeling |Marketing, Management & Financial Analytics
 📍 Atlanta, GA

 I’m a Business Analytics graduate with hands-on experience building end-to-end analytics solutions — from data cleaning and exploratory analysis to predictive modeling and business recommendations.
 I enjoy working on problems where data can drive smarter decisions and measurable impact.